 Here is a video showing how to brew Golden Monkey tea.
 For those asking about the glass teapot with infuser in the video, that link takes you to a post reviewing the 10 best.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-The best Golden Monkey tea I’ve found on Amazon is this one from Teavana.
+The best Golden Monkey tea I’ve found on Amazon is this one from Golden Moon.

 Art of Tea has the highest quality Organic Golden Monkey I’ve found online.
-It is actually a bit cheaper than the one from Teavana above, but I like it a lot better.
+At the time of writing, it was actually a bit cheaper than the one from Golden Moon above, but I like it a lot better.

 If you are looking for something cheaper still, you might want to check out Teavivre’s Golden Monkey.
 The quality is pretty good, considering the price, but it doesn’t come close to the one from Art of Tea.